ndiing/ui2/docs/bottom-sheet.md

 ## Properties
 Name | Type | Description
 --- | --- | ---
+leadingActions | Array | no description
+label | String | no description
+labelSecondary | String | no description
+trailingActions | Array | no description
+buttons | Array | no description
 ui | String | no description
 open | Boolean | no description